Victim Assistance Program

 • Assist with scheduling conflicts, emergency and transportation problems.

-• Assistance in registering with VINE and with the application process for State of Oregon Crime Victims’ Compensation benefits.
+• Assistance in registering with VISOR and with the application process for State of Oregon Crime Victims’ Compensation benefits.

 • Safety planning and information on where to obtain protection orders.